 Tips on how to orient yourself with the metro map: Colours are your friend.
 Find out where you want to go on the map and make a note of which colour your destination is on.
 Now match the colour with the line the train is on (i.e. blue is on line 1).
 Once you figure out your destination and line colour, follow that line colour from your point of origin.
 Simple, right?
 I did not realize the colours had a rhyme or reason until a few subway trips later…

 If taking the metro isn’t your thing, consider taking an affordable sightseeing bus, which will take you around Seoul!

 #7 Travel Tip For Seoul Korea: There are many stairs when entering and exiting the metro

 Seriously, there is a lot of stairs to climb when entering and exiting the metro.
 This is something to keep in mind when planning your trips and shoes to wear while in Seoul.

 I consider myself decently fit, but I remember the burn in my thighs each time I left the metro.
 I recall thinking to myself; this is how Korean women stay slim and pretty; their commute is a workout!
 While there are escalators in certain stops, they are mostly located once you are inside the metro.

 #8 Travel Tip For Seoul Korea: Seoul is a safe city

-Never once did I feel scared in Seoul, which is unusual since I normally am on high alert while traveling.
+Never once did I feel scared in Seoul, which is unusual since I normally am on high alert while travelling.
 Nor did I ever feel like any vendor I interacted with tried to rip me off.
 I guess because Seoul is such a prosperous city, they had better things to do than to steal stuff.
-While it is important to exercise caution at all times, the brightly lit streets and sheer volume of people made me feel comfortable walking around the city, even at night.
+While it is important to exercise caution at all times, the brightly lit streets and the sheer volume of people made me feel comfortable walking around the city, even at night.